markdom/specification/1.0/markdom.md

 A [*Markdom paragraph block*][] must be represented as a JSON object.

-The JSON object must have an entry with name `type` and value `PARAGRAPH`.
+The JSON object must have an entry with name `type` and value `Paragraph`.

 The JSON object may have an entry with name `contents`.
 The value of this entry, if present, must be a JSON array that contains the representations of the [*Markdom contents*][] the represented [*Markdom paragraph block*][] consists of.